 How Long Does Cooked Fish Last In The Fridge?

-Is it worth rolling the dice on that day or two old cooked fish?
-Perhaps..
+Perhaps...
 Perhaps not so much.
-Here's our suggestion on whether or not your leftover cooked fish in the fridge is safe to eat, or if it should promptly end up meeting it's demise in the compost bin.
+Here's our suggestion on whether or not your leftover cooked fish in the fridge is safe to eat, or if it should promptly end up meeting its demise in the compost bin.
+So, how long can you keep that piece of cooked salmon in the fridge?